 A Stream of Consciousness – Friday, August 27, 2021

 As I sat dicking around on my computer this evening, I couldn’t help but notice the room had a great orange glow coming through the window.
-In fact, it looked like outside was practically in flames, the way the light came in and the glow it gave everything around outside.
-I was admiring it and I had to step outside to a least get outside a little bit for the day, and to really experience being in the emanating glow.
+In fact, it looked like outside was practically in flames the way the light came in and the glow it gave everything around outside.
+I was admiring it and I had to step outside to a least get outside a little bit for the day and to really experience being in the emanating glow.
 When I got outside, I started taking pictures like I always love to do when it comes to nature.
 Suddenly, I had a thought and realized “wow, you know what?
 I don’t think I’ve actually just sat and watched the sunset at all this summer.”
 In fact, when thinking further about it, I don’t think I have since Sean died last summer, June 13, 2020.
 I then realized how we’re at the very end of summer – now summer is basically gone.
-Summer used to be my favorite season.
-Summer was always my favorite.
+Summer used to be my favorite season – summer was always my favorite.
 Then Arman left that one shattering summer.
-I thought summer was ruined for me; summer was Arman and my season.
+I thought summer was ruined for me for summer had been Arman and my season.

 Anyways, back to the sunset.
-So thinking about how I had yet to watch a sunset, I went up little hill to where there’s a big grassy clearing.
-I sat down and I actually watched the sunset, well as much of it as I could see over the condos of my neighborhood, but I saw enough to appreciate the marvelous watercolor gradient of the sky – I still had a miraculous view.
-It was gorgeous outside.
+So thinking about how I had yet to watch a sunset, I went up little hill to where there’s a big, grassy clearing.
+I sat down and I actually watched the sunset – well as much of it as I could see over the condos of my neighborhood – but I saw enough to appreciate the marvelous watercolor gradient of the sky.
+I still had a miraculous view and it was truly gorgeous outside.
 I’m glad at the window called to my attention with its blazing orange light.
-I sat down and I watched it.
+I sat down and I watched this beautiful sunset unfold.

-Then, I started to get sad.
+Then I started to get sad.
 I started to miss Sean.
 I started to miss taking pleasure in the things in life that I, we, used to always enjoy.
 I miss having someone there beside me.
 Yes, I’ve been okay.
-Yes, I’ve been doing pretty okay with my life, but doesn’t mean I’ve been truly appreciating everything as much as I could and should.
-As I sat there, I realized that since he’s died, I lost another little something in me.
+Yes, I’ve been doing pretty well with my life, but doesn’t mean I’ve been truly appreciating everything as much as I could and should.
+As I sat there, I realized that since he’s died, I obviously lost yet another little something in me.

-As the colors fade of the sky more and more, after a good solid few minutes of holding my gaze in awe, the heart shifted began to resemble a swirling cloud of smoke as the atmosphere carried it away into the evening.
-In the newly found evening, nature decided to give me another little present as the bats began to take off for the night.
+As the colors faded from the sky more and more, after a good solid few minutes of holding my gaze in awe, the heart shifted began to resemble a swirling cloud of smoke as the atmosphere carried it away into the evening.
+In this newly found evening, nature decided to give me another little present as the bats began to take off for the night.
 This reminded me of my childhood, which while I’ve always been fond of nature, was probably the time it held the most amazement for me, brought on by childhood naivety and curiosity.
 At the house I grew up in, there was a bat that made its home in one of the windows and we would watch take off for its evening adventures every night.
-As I’m saying this right now, they’re still flying around me, taking off for what is their day.
-I’m watching them go circles and it’s making me giggle.
+We called her(?)
+“Stella.”
+As I’m saying this right now, the bats are still flying around me, taking off for what is their day.
+I’m watching them go in circles and it’s making me giggle.
 A far cry from the way I was feeling just a few brief moments ago.